Montreal Bathroom Renovation Cost Guide - June 2026 Prices

 Cost Breakdown

-Vanity, toilet, tub, and shower units
+Vanity, toilet, tub, tiles, and lighting

 15%